cwmaloney/drcf2018/README.md

 ## Running the Gridzilla show server

-1. Optional - Update the software from github.com
+1. Update the software from github.com
     * Open a terminal or command line window
     * cd to project folder
     * git pull